Nardianian/csound-vst3/CsoundVST3/Resources/README.md

  1. Write a Csound .csd file that optionally outputs stereo audio, optionally accepts stereo audio input, optionally accepts MIDI channel messages, and optionally sends out MIDI channel messages.
-The `<CsOptions>` element should map MIDI channel message fields to your Csound instrument pfields, and should open MIDI inputs and, if needed, MIDI outputs, like this:
+The `<CsOptions>` element can map MIDI channel message fields to your Csound instrument pfields, and should open MIDI inputs and, if needed, MIDI outputs, for example:
     ```
     -MN -QN --midi-key=4 --midi-velocity=5 -m163 -+msg_color=0 --daemon
     ```
     Note that `-MN` must used for MIDI input in a DAW, and that `-QN` must be used for MIDI output to the DAW.
 For standalone use, the actual device number must be used in place of `N`.
-CsoundVST prints a list of available MIDI devices when it compiles the .csd.
+CsoundVST3 prints a list of available MIDI devices when it compiles the .csd.

+    The `--daemon` option ensures that the Csound orchestra will run indefinitely within the DAW project.

     Your Csound instrument definitions may use mapped pfields and/or Csound's MIDI input and output opcodes but, in any case, you must use a releasing envelope.
-It is possible, but tricky, to use the same instrument definitions for both MIDI performance and score-driven performance; but in that case, you must not change the value of p3 to extend note durations, rather, use the xtratim opcode for that purpose.
+It is possible, but tricky, to use the same instrument definitions for both MIDI performance and score-driven performance; but in that case, you must not change the value of p3 to extend note durations, rather, use the `xtratim` opcode for that purpose.
 Both when a Csound score event with a positive p3 ends, and when a MIDI note with a negative p3 receives its MIDI note off message, the releasing envelope will be triggered and will properly end the note.

     You should ensure that your Csound orchestra outputs audio samples within the interval [-1, +1].
-This can be controlled by adjusting 0dbfs in your orchestra header.
+This can be controlled by adjusting `0dbfs` in your orchestra header.

-    The examples/CsoudVST3.csd file contains numerous instrument definitions that work this way.
+    The CsoundVST3.csd example contains numerous instrument definitions that work this way.

  2. In your DAW, create a new track using CsoundVST3 as a virtual instrument.